noi-techpark/authentication-server/readme.md

 ## Applications / Clients

 If you want to configure different tools and applications to provide the authentication using the authentication server, you have to make different configurations and adjustments.
 Detailed information about different tools can be found [here](#/docs/applications.md).

+## Identity broker

+Learn how you can configure a keycloak installation as an identity broker.
+More details can be found [here](#/docs/indentity-broker.md)

 ## Information